 Internship opportunities vary semester by semester; therefore, no specific placement list is available.
 Placement opportunities reflect trends in the context of the UK job market.
 Some sample placement industries include: Accounting, Advertising, Arts and Museums, Communications, Corporate Finance, Education, Fashion Marketing and PR, Hospitality, Journalism, Law, Marketing, Politics, Public Health, Theater Production, and more.
 If you do not see your industry of interest or have questions, email firstname.lastname@example.org.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-Students interested in participating in the Fall 2017 NYU London Academic Internship Program need to submit an application by Wednesday, February 15 (11:59pm ET).
-Students will be notified of admission in early March.
-Students are welcome to apply to the Academic Internship Program prior to acceptance to NYU London.
-This program is competitive and students are encouraged to take the application process seriously.
+Students interested in participating in the Spring 2018 NYU London Academic Internship Program need to submit an application by Friday, September 15 (11:59pm ET).
+Students will be notified of admission in early October.
+This program is competitive, and students are encouraged to take the application process seriously.